-- 2. Member States may also decide that: - a) the delivery of milk and milk products by a producer other than a farmer, a producer organisation or an association of producer organisations to a processor, collector, distributor or retailer shall be covered by a written contract; - b) the first purchasers of milk and milk products shall make a written offer for a contract for the delivery of milk and milk products by the farmer, a producer organisation or an association of producer organisations.
+- 2. Member States may also decide that: - a) the delivery of milk and milk products by a producer other than a farmer, a producer organisation or an association of producer organisations to a processor, collector, distributor or retailer or to operators that are not covered by paragraph 1 shall be covered by a written contract;

+b) the first purchasers of milk and milk products shall make a written offer for a contract for the delivery of milk and milk products by the farmer, including a farmers' association, or a producer organisation or an association of producer organisations.